This post may contain affiliate links. Please read our disclosure policy.

 A bowl of pasta carbonara topped with parmesan cheese and parsley on a metal tray.

-Looking for flavorful single serving pasta recipes?
-Try the vibrant Caprese Pasta, earthy Mushroom Pasta, zesty Shrimp Scampi, and tangy Pasta al Limone.
-Each recipe is perfectly portioned for one, combining ease with incredible taste.
+Looking for more single serving pasta recipes?
+Try my Caprese Pasta, Mushroom Pasta, Shrimp Scampi, or Pasta al Limone.
+Each recipe is perfectly portioned for one.

 Why You’ll Love This Recipe

-• Everyday Ingredients: Made with basics you likely have on hand, so there’s no extra shopping required.
+• Everyday Ingredients: Made with basics you likely have on hand.

-• Quick to Prepare: Ready in about 20 minutes, making it ideal for a busy night.
+• Quick to Prepare: Ready in about 20 minutes.

-• Rich and Creamy: The egg and cheese sauce adds a smooth, comforting texture.
+• Rich and Creamy: The egg and cheese sauce creates a velvety, flavorful coating for the pasta.

 Save This Recipe!